philipphaeusle/HEFT/README.md

 returns if a task is completed.

 #### assignToBestWorker
+Returns the true if the task can be completed successfully.
+Saves the server/worker, start and finish Time on Server, taskID in the result array.
+In consideration of dependencies of all tasks related and if they are completed.

 #### assignToWorkers
+after the tasks are prioritized the next step is to assign them to workers, for this the function assignToBestWorker is used.

 #### executionCosts
 returns the execution costs of a task meaning: time multiplied by cost per hour on the server.